barionleg/cesium.wiki.gs/Roadmap.md

 ## Always

 We're always looking to:
-* Write demos that showcase Cesium, especially demos that combine Cesium with other web APIs.
+* Write demos that showcase Cesium, especially demos that combine Cesium with other web APIs
-* Support more content by writing converters from other formats to CZML using our [czml-writer](https://github.com/AnalyticalGraphicsInc/czml-writer) library.
+* Support more content by writing converters from other formats to CZML using our [czml-writer](https://github.com/AnalyticalGraphicsInc/czml-writer) library
-* Write tutorials and improve reference documentation and examples.
+* Write tutorials and improve reference documentation and examples
-* Improve visual quality and performance.
+* Improve visual quality and performance - [details](Visual-Quality-and-Performance-Details)
-* Improve platform support by fixing issues on various browsers, devices, or video cards.
+* Improve platform support by fixing issues on various browsers, devices, or video cards
-* Improve tests and test coverage; however, we don't blindly chase coverage statistics.
+* Improve tests and test coverage; however, we don't blindly chase coverage statistics

 ## Near term
 * [[CZML|Cesium Language (CZML) Guide]] Visualization